welhoilija/welhoilija/README.md

 # Hi there! 👋

 Hey there!
-I'm Tuomas, a passionate software developer specializing in crafting dynamic web applications.
-I enjoy pushing coding boundaries and seeking growth through challenges.
+I'm Tuomas, a passionate software developer.

 ## Skills